cysouw/diathesis/text/c08_preverbs.md

 d.
 Ich überarbeite mich.
 :::

-Movement verbs, like *tanzen* 'to dance' [@next] quite productively can take the prefix *ver-* to describe a movement made erroneously, without any change in valency [cf. @stiebels1996: 143-151].
+Movement verbs, like *tanzen* 'to dance' [@next] quite productively can take the prefix *ver‑* to describe a movement made erroneously, without any change in valency [cf. @stiebels1996: 143-151].
 The same semantic effect is also attested with some transitive verbs, but then the accusative object is dropped (see [@sec:preverb-reflexive-accusative-drop]).

 ::: ex
 - Ich laufe.